Bristol International Balloon Fiesta

 Pictured here (right) is Don Cameron with 'The Bristol Post 2015 European Green Capital Award' certificate - which now is proudly up in our Reception at HQ.

-We hope to be able to provide some great opportunities for a few work experience placements in 2017.
+We hope to be able to provide some great opportunities for a few work experience placements in the future too.

 In the meantime, we will soon have the ‘The Cameron Balloons Kids’ Resource Pack’ aimed at children and young people who are interested in ballooning.